Skip to content

 Streusel Topping vs. Crumble Topping

 The difference between a crumble topping and a streusel topping is that you make a streusel topping with oats.
-That’s it!

 For this oatmeal streusel topping, there are oats in it, but you’re welcome to opt to make it without and it will be just as delicious!

-Streusel ingredients on a marble counter.
+Streusel topping ingredients on the counter.

 Find the full printable recipe with specific measurements below.